rmehta125/Research_Portfolio/SPHCode/README.md

 ## Testing Angular Momentum

 One of the tasks I completed was verifying that the SPH code conserves angular momentum.
 For this, I ran a few simulations, calculated the angular mometum of each particle, and plotted the net angular momentum over time.
 An example is shown below for a collision involving NDunite as one of the equation of state tables with an impactor-to-total mass ratio of 0.1 at 45°.
 The y-axis represents the ratio of the angular momentum at the current timestep to the angular momentum at the initial timestep.
-Each timestep represents 100 s.
+Each timestep represents 100 s of simulation time.

 <div align="center">